chaoss/metrics/1_Diversity-Participation.md

 New Contributor Corporate Affiliations | New corporate affiliations over time New Contributions | Percentage of contributions (patches, pull requests, etc.) from new contributors vs all accepted contributions over time
-Accepted Code Contributions | Percentage of new contributor code versus total code over time Path to Maintainership | Path to maintainership communicated Maintainer Promotion | Last time a maintainer was added
+Accepted Code Contributions | Percentage of new contributor code versus total code over time Path to Maintainership | Path to maintainership published Maintainer Promotion | Last time a maintainer was added

 **Disclaimer:**